-Its cinematography is gorgeous, and Peter O'Toole knocks it out of the park as World War One officer T.E.
-Laurence.
-More impressive than its thousands of extras is its length; at 227 minutes it remains the longest movie to ever take home the Best Picture trophy.
+Lawrence of Arabia's cinematography is gorgeous, and Peter O'Toole plays World War One officer T.E.
+Laurence perfectly, managing to balance both arrogance and heartfelt sympathy for the people the British are invading.
+More impressive than its thousands of extras is the movie's length; at 227 minutes, it remains the longest movie to ever take home the Best Picture trophy.
+A true epic.

 2. Casablanca (1943)

-It's the great American movie.
-A brilliant blend of romance, thriller and war-torn actioner that had two top-of-their-game actors in the lead roles.
-Whatever you want to call it, you can't deny the watchability of Michael Curtiz's WW2 adventure, which sees Humphrey Bogart and Ingrid Bergman as two lovers who can't be together.
+Casablanca's the great American movie, with one of the best movie endings of all time..
+A brilliant blend of romance, thriller, and war-torn actioner that has two top-of-their-game actors in leading roles.
+Whatever you want to call it, you can't deny the watchability of Michael Curtiz's World War Two adventure, which sees Humphrey Bogart and Ingrid Bergman as two lovers who can't be together.

-It takes a look back through the early years of Vito Corleone in Sicily, charting his accomplishments before he became the New York City mafioso.
-Robert De Niro joins the cast as the young Don, alongside Marlon Brando and Al Pacino in the greatest gangster movie ever made.
+Part II takes a look back through the early years of Vito Corleone in Sicily, charting his accomplishments before he became the New York City mafioso.
+Robert De Niro joins the cast as the young Don, alongside Al Pacino in the greatest gangster movie ever made.

 And those are the best Oscar-winning movies of all time.
 After more awards content?
 Then check out our list of the 30 best Oscar movies that never won.